-There are many ways to discover and design tests in software development.
+There are many ways to discover and design tests in software engineering.
 One categorization of testing techniques is black box testing versus white box testing.
-Black box test is testing a system without concerning yourself with the technical implementation.
+In black box testing, we test a system without concerning ourselves with the technical implementation.
 We use it in many stages of the software development lifecycle.
 It's useful because it looks at the system from the user's perspective.

 What Is Black Box Testing?

-As mentioned, black box testing is testing that doesn't look at the inner workings of the system under test.
+As mentioned, black box testing is testing that doesn't look at the internal structure of the system under test.
 It doesn't look at the code of a software product to discover new test cases.
 It regards the system as a black box, hence its name.
 A box in which we can't look.
 The only thing that matters is that, given a certain input, we expect a certain output.
 And we look at only this output to verify if the test passed.
 This form of quality assurance checks the external quality of the code.

 Black box testing can be done from the lowest level (unit tests) to the highest level (end-to-end tests) of our application.
 In the case of a unit test, the test calls a function with certain inputs and verifies the output.
 If you want to write a black box unit test, the unit can't have any dependencies.
 If it does have dependencies, you'd have to mock or stub them.
 That would make it a white box test, because the test now "knows" about the implementation of the unit.
 Another option would be to make it a black box integration test, i.e. using the real implementation without the test knowing this.

-We can also run black box tests at the highest level of our application.
+We can also design our test scenarios at the highest level of our application.
 In essence, this means using the full-fledged application in functional end-to-end or UI tests.
 The tester is not concerned with how the feature is implemented, only with the outcome of the feature.
 To design black box test cases, the tester needs knowledge of the application's features, the requirements and specifications, and the end user who will be using the software.